looking for 1-1 services? Schedule a consult

 • Focusing on Other Areas of Life: Some individuals throw themselves into work, hobbies, or social activities to distract from relationship dissatisfaction.

-How Do I Help My Partner with ED
+How to Help Your Partner With ED

-1. Initiate Open and Compassionate Dialogue
+1. Start an Open and Compassionate Dialogue

-3. Explore Treatment Options Together
+3. Explore Treatment Options Collaboratively

 • Oral Medications: Phosphodiesterase type 5 inhibitors like sildenafil (Viagra) and tadalafil (Cialis) enhance blood flow to the penis.